fleschutz/PowerShell/Docs/FAQ.md

 How to get PowerShell?
 ----------------------
-* **On Windows 7 and newer** PowerShell is provided by default.
+* **Windows 7 and newer** provides PowerShell by default.
 However, script execution is **disallowed by default** (execution policy is "restricted").
 To enable this, enter as administrator:
    ```
    PS> Set-ExecutionPolicy RemoteSigned
    ```